Disclaimer:

 Interactive maps: Point Distribution Maps

-Nonindigenous Occurrences: A population was established in a small area (canal system) on the south side of Lake Worth Drainage District canal L-36 in Delray Beach, Palm Beach County, Florida, since the late 1970s (Courtenay and Hensley 1979a; Lee et al. 1980 et seq.; Courtenay et al. 1986; Courtenay and Stauffer 1990; Page and Burr 1991; museum specimens).
-Additional collections were made in 1992 (museum specimens).
-Although considered extirpated (Shafland et al. 2008a, b), recent collections (2012) have been made on the east side of Loxahatchee National Wildlife Refuge (Schofield and Pecora 2013).
+Nonindigenous Occurrences: A population was established in a small area (canal system) on the south side of Lake Worth Drainage District canal L-36 in Delray Beach, Palm Beach County, Florida, in the late 1970s (Courtenay and Hensley 1979; Lee et al. 1980 et seq.; Courtenay et al. 1986; Courtenay and Stauffer 1990; Page and Burr 1991).
+Additional collections were made in 1992.
+Although considered a failed introduction as of 2008 (Shafland et al. 2008a, b), collections were made on the east side of Loxahatchee National Wildlife Refuge in 2012 and from within the refuge in 2015 and 2019 (Schofield et al. 2021), indicating there remains an established population in this area.

 Table 1.
 States with nonindigenous occurrences, the earliest and latest observations in each state, and the tally and names of HUCs with observations†.
 Names and dates are hyperlinked to their relevant specimen records.
 The list of references for all nonindigenous occurrences of Trichopsis vittata are found here.